unoplatform/uno.extensions/doc/Overview/Authentication/AuthenticationOverview.md

 The `HeaderHandler` is used to apply the access token to the http request using the `Authorization` header.
 The default scheme is `Bearer` but this can be override to use a different scheme, such as basic.

 ### Cookies
 The `CookieHandler` is used to apply the access token, and/or refresh token, to the http request as cookies.
-This requires the cookie name for access tokena and request token to be specified as part of configuring the application.
+This requires the cookie name for access token and request token to be specified as part of configuring the application.
 Learn how to use [Cookies](xref:Learn.Tutorials.Authentication.HowToCookieAuthorization) to authorize